 ART and ORGANISM

-Existential-phenomenology is at first a mouthful of jargon, but it is also a convenient and conveniently descriptive term for a way of thinking about how best to keep HUMAN EXPERIENCE (as opposed to course content and scholarly analyses) at the center of our investigations in the interplay of art and biology.
+Existential-phenomenology is at first a mouthful of jargon, but it is also a convenient and conveniently descriptive term for a way of thinking about how best to keep HUMAN EXPERIENCE in balance with course content and scholarly analyses.
+The STUDENT is put at the center of our investigations in the interplay of art and biology.

 It is PHENOMENOLOGY because it is the systematic study of the structures of experience of phenomena (including of one’s self) and of consciousness.